-If you’ve been to our summer programs before, you know much fun kids have as they compete in epic gaming tournaments, pie their instructors, and learn exciting new STEM skills.
+If your child has been to our STEM summer programs before, you know how much fun kids have as they compete in epic gaming tournaments, pie their instructors, and learn exciting new STEM skills.

-As students put the skills they’ve learned into practice, they encounter problems: their new mobile app doesn’t function the way it’s supposed to, they can’t program the 'bot to navigate a particularly tight turn, or their 3D model isn’t stable enough to survive the 3D printer.
+As students put the skills they’ve learned into practice, they encounter problems: perhaps making a mobile game app is presenting unforeseen hurdles, or they can’t program their bot to navigate a particularly tight turn, or maybe their 3D model isn’t stable enough to survive the 3D printer.

 Big or small, these challenges teach your child to keep trying, whether it’s a tech problem or an issue with a friend at school.

-We go to great lengths to keep our class sizes small so every student receives one-on-one, personalized instruction.
-Yet your child will participate in group activities both in and out of the computer lab, giving them plenty of opportunities to meet new friends and interact with students they don’t usually spend time with.
+When camps like iD Tech go to great lengths to keep class sizes small, every student receives one-on-one, personalized instruction.
+What’s great is that children will also have the chance to participate in group activities both in and out of the computer lab, giving them plenty of opportunities to meet new friends and interact with students they don’t usually spend time with.